Marcisbee/better-react-web-component/README.md

 InputName.types = {
   name: optional.string,
-  onNameChange: optional.func, // Event name must start with "on" and will be lowercase in html land }
+  onNameChange: optional.event, // Event name must start with "on" and will be lowercase in html land }

 function InputName({